Newsboys' strike of 1899: Early days

-On approximately July 18, 1899, a group of newsboys in Long Island City turned over a distribution wagon for the New York Journal and declared a strike against the papers of Joseph Pulitzer, publisher of the World, and William Randolph Hearst, publisher of the Journal, until prices were rolled back to 50¢ per hundred.
-The newsboys of Manhattan and Brooklyn were quick to follow the next day.
+On July 18, 1899, a group of newsboys in Long Island City turned over a distribution wagon for the New York Journal.
+In City Hall Park a day later, they declared a strike against the papers of Joseph Pulitzer, publisher of the World, and William Randolph Hearst, publisher of the Journal, until prices were rolled back to 50¢ per hundred.
+The newsboys of Manhattan and Brooklyn were quick to follow on July 20.

 The newsboys' methods were violent in the early days of the strike.
 Any man or boy found to be selling the two boycotted papers would be mobbed by a group of strikers, beaten, and his papers destroyed.
 The newspaper owners paid grown men to sell their papers, offering them police protection, but the strikers often found ways to distract the officers so they could get at the "scabs."
 Women and girls fared a little better because, as union leader Kid Blink put it, "A feller can't soak a lady."

 The newsboys also distributed flyers and hung signs around the city, encouraging people to help them in their cause by not buying the World and Journal.